ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 The SCTs stored on the client MUST be keyed by the exact domain name the client contacted.
-They MUST NOT be sent to any domain not matching the original (e.g. if the original domain is sub.example.com they must not be sent to sub.sub.example.com or to example.com.)
+They MUST NOT be sent to any domain not matching the original domain (e.g. if the original domain is sub.example.com they must not be sent to sub.sub.example.com or to example.com.)
 They MUST NOT be sent to any Subject Alternate Names specified in the certificate.
 In the case of certificates that validate multiple domain